Medicaid and CHIP:

 Agency Affected: Department of Commerce

 Comments: August 2010: The Census Bureau had not implemented the recommendation, but maintained interest in developing demographic data collection for the insular areas.
-Update September 2012: The Census Bureau is in the process of reviewing a proposal regarding methods for collecting demographic, social, economic, and housing data from the insular areas between decennial censuses, but noted that funding is not currently available to implement the proposal.
-The Bureau also added that it would need to share and discuss any new data collection initiatives with DOC, Department of Interior, and the Insular Areas prior to implementation.
+September 2012: Census was in the process of reviewing a proposal regarding methods for collecting demographic, social, economic, and housing data from the insular areas between decennial censuses, but noted that funding was not available to implement the proposal.
+Update October 2013: Census had reviewed methods for collecting demographic data between decennial censuses and concluded that collection of data similar to that used in the CHIP allotment formula for the States and Puerto Rico was not feasible.
+Census noted that a mid-decade census could be feasible, but funding was not available to develop or support such data collection.